 - Vicki Mercer, PT, PhD

 Susan Gisler, PT, DPT

 Deidre Bennett, PT

 April Xayavong, PT, DPT

 Catherine Jacobs, PT, DPT, MSCS

 ABPTRFE Accreditation Status:

-UNC-Chapel Hill’s Neurologic Residency Program will apply for accreditation by the American Physical Therapy Association as a post-professional residency program for physical therapists in neurology in the spring of 2018, with accreditation site review expected during the tenure of the first resident experience in 2018-2019.
+UNC-Chapel Hill’s Neurologic Residency Program applied for accreditation by the American Board of Physical Therapy Residency and Fellowship Education as a post-professional residency program for physical therapists in neurology in the spring of 2018, site review was completed in March of 2019, with notification of accreditation status expected in summer/fall of 2019.